aaaaaron722/hw1_1103535/README.md

 ## hw1_1103535
 Author: Aaron 1103535

 #### !!!
-TThe attached link is only for my study review and does not mean that I copied it!!!!
+The attached link is only for my study review and does not mean that I copied it!!!!
 ### Question: 1
 <p>